wellatleastitried/SecurityPlus/README.md

 # Security+ Study Guide
 This study guide is something that I threw together while studying for the CompTIA Security+ certification.
+While there are examples provided for some of the concepts mentioned, this guide is primarily just definitions.
 I did my best to try and include every topic that is important to know before taking the certification exam.
 ## Social Engineering
 In social engineering, there are many different forms of attacks.
 These specific types of attacks are a non-technical way of gaining access to resources that would otherwise be unobtainable (often times through impersonation).
 Social Engineering is responsible for around 90% of all data breaches in corporations.
 There are many different types of social engineering attacks but the primary ones that are important to be wary of are as follows:
 ### Phishing Attacks